 Since you’ve made it to this page you probably have an interesting, dusty whiskey bottle or two and you’re finding it difficult to get a straight answer to “How much is my old bottle of whiskey worth?”
 Never fear!
 Below is some good information that will help.

 First of all, I personally don’t put any value on empty whiskey bottles.
+Not because they aren’t worth anything but because I don’t know anything about them.
 For help with antique embossed whiskey bottles, visit AntiqueBottles.com.
-The sweet spot of my expertise lies firmly with prohibition era medicinal whiskies and repeal era (1933 – 1940) whiskies.
-However, I have a good understanding of what sealed, full prohibition whiskey bottles are worth, too.
+The sweet spot of my expertise lies firmly with pre-prohibition, prohibition era medicinal whiskeys, and repeal era (1933 – 1940) whiskeys.
 Before you contact me, below are some rules of thumb that will help determine the value of your bottle:

 - What has something similar sold for in the past?
 Now that eBay has banned alcohol sales completely, it is hard to get current auction results on sealed, full whiskey bottles.
 You can search their completed auctions and you might find a few that made it past the eBay police.
 The other place to look is Bonham’s Whiskey Auctions.
 Auction results there tend to be inflated due to the buyer’s premium and millionaires with nothing better to do with their money.